Automattic/wp-calypso/apps/README.md

 ## Adding a new app?

-If you want to add a new project into this directory, then add a new directory and follow [Publishing with the Monorepo](../docs/monorepo.md) -documentation.
+If you want to add a new project into this directory, then add a new directory and follow [monorepo -documentation](../docs/monorepo.md).

 ## Building